agama-project/agama/doc/pxe.md

 ### Adding support for SSH

-**Please, build the initrd on a virtual machine to avoid messing up your system.**
+:warning: **Please, build the initrd on a virtual machine to avoid messing up your system.**

 For debugging purposes, you might be interested in connecting to the system and running commands like `podman` to inspect the situation.
 If that's the case, you can add SSH support to Iguana's